citp/privacy-policy-historical/l/le/let/letsventure.com.md

 We will share Your information with third parties only such manner as described below:

-**(a)**   IndiePitch may share Your information with third parties with Your prior consent and in such an event, the third parties' use of Your information will be bound by the Policy.
-We may store information in locations outside the direct control of IndiePitch control of IndiePitch (for instance, on servers or databases co-located with hosting providers).
+**(a)**   LetsVenture may share Your information with third parties with Your prior consent and in such an event, the third parties' use of Your information will be bound by the Policy.
+We may store information in locations outside the direct control of LetsVenture control of LetsVenture (for instance, on servers or databases co-located with hosting providers).

 **(b)**   We may disclose Your information, with Your prior consent, to any member of Our related or group companies including Our subsidiaries, Our ultimate holding company and its subsidiaries, as the case may be.